NVIDIA BlueField Platform Software Troubleshooting Guide

 Unable to Create Flow When Having L3 VXLAN With External Process

-Issue: After detaching and reattaching ports, I encounter the following error when attempting to match on L3 VXLAN:
+Symptom: After detaching and reattaching ports, an error is encountered when attempting to create a flow that matches on L3 VXLAN.

 Copy